inex/ixp-manager-docs-md/docs/features/peeringdb-oauth.md

 PEERINGDB_OAUTH_REDIRECT="https://www.example.com/auth/login/peeringdb/callback"
 ```

-while replacing the configuration values for the those from the PeeringDB set-up above.
+while replacing the `xxx` values for the those from the PeeringDB set-up above. **NB:** remember, you need the unencrypted client secret.

 Once this is complete, you'll find a new option on IXP Manager's login form: